Skip to Content

 Rebeca Andrade of Brazil is pictured in action on the Balance Beam.

-(CNN) — Eight-time Olympic medalist Simone Biles is unquestionably hard to beat but doing so is not impossible.
+(CNN) — Eleven-time Olympic medalist Simone Biles is unquestionably hard to beat, but doing so is not impossible.

-Brazilian gymnast Rebeca Andrade could be Biles’ biggest competition in Thursday’s all-around finals – and has gone head-to-head with the American before.
+Before action got underway in Paris, Biles said Andrade was her biggest competition, with the pair well used to competing against each other.
 In Biles’ Netflix documentary, which premiered last month, the US star said that Andrade “scares” her the most out of all her competitors.

 At the World Championships last year, Andrade took gold in the vault, while Biles took silver.
 This victory made Andrade the first athlete to surpass Biles on the vault in that competition since 2015.
 Andrade also won the world all-around gold medal in 2022.

-But the Brazilian gymnast’s trajectory to success wasn’t smooth sailing.
+But the Brazilian gymnast’s trajectory to success hasn’t been smooth sailing.
 After dealing with what can be career-ending injuries to gymnasts (ACL tears in 2015, 2017 and 2019) and going through three knee surgeries, she has shown grit in the face of adversity.

 She became the first South American to step onto the all-around podium, earning a silver medal at the 2020 Olympic Games in Tokyo.
 She finished second to Team USA’s Sunisa Lee, but four days later, she won gold on vault over American MyKayla Skinner.

-Andrade, a São Paulo native, grew up with seven siblings and started gymnastics training at age 5 after her aunt took her to training sessions at the gymnasium where she worked.
+Andrade, a São Paulo native, grew up with seven siblings and started gymnastics training at age five after her aunt took her to training sessions at the gymnasium where she worked.

 The-CNN-Wire